AHAKrishnaraj/heart-bangalore-kata-2023/ADRs/ADR-012-gateway.md

 **Performance**: Krakend is designed for high performance and is capable of handling a large number of concurrent requests, making it suitable for our application's scalability requirements.

-**Centralized Configuration**: Krakend allows us to define API configurations centrally, making it easier to manage and update routing rules, security policies, and other configurations without modifying the individual microservices.

 **Open Source and Community Support**: Krakend is an open-source project with an active community, ensuring that we have access to ongoing development, support, and documentation.

 **Developer-Friendly**: Krakend's configuration is written in JSON or YAML, which is familiar to our development team and simplifies the setup and maintenance of API routes.